UniMath/agda-unimath/src/elementary-number-theory/universal-property-natural-numbers.lagda.md

+---
-# The universal property of the natural numbers
+title: The universal property of the natural numbers
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}